jazelly/vite-react-mcp/README.md

 # vite-react-mcp

-A Vite plugin that creates an MCP server to help LLMs to interact with your React project better
+A Vite plugin that creates an MCP server to help LLMs to understand your React App context

 ## Features